Is Gluten Free a Wise Choice?

 Wash all fresh produce well (glyphosate is highly soluble in water so washes off), but hey, if you can afford ALL produce to be Organic then go right ahead.
 But make sure that ALL your grains, beans and legumes ARE ORGANIC as pesticides/herbicides cannot be washed off.

-If you want MORE than that, such as a step-by-step plan, then head to my ABOUT PAGE and book an Assessment call.
-Let’s get you sorted once and for all.
+If you want MORE than that, such as a step-by-step plan, then check out my Gut Rebalancing Protocol Let’s get you sorted once and for all.
 Nat xx

 Makes 175g (6oz)